SirNoob97/SirNoob97/README.md

 ### About Me

-Junior backend programmer focused on security and fan of DevOps culture, lover of self-taught learning and open source especially the linux universe.
+Junior backend developer focused on DevOps culture, lover of self-taught learning and open source, especially the Linux universe.

 ---